hktom/user-acount-management-irembo-next/README.md

 ### Testing

-1. You can test the application by running : docker-compose exec yarn test
+1. You can test the application by running : yarn test
-2. You can see the coverage by running : docker-compose exec yarn test --coverage
+2. You can see the coverage by running :  yarn test --coverage